Best Financial Independence, Early Retirement, and Personal Finance Blogs

 JLcollinsnh (Retired at 60)

 JL Collins is a well known Finance blogger having created a wildly popular “Stock Series.”
 He is an accomplished publisher, consultant, writer, and speaker.
 He is the primary author of “The Simple Path to Wealth” which grew out of a series of letters to his daughter about money and investing and was an inspiration to create theFIway letters.

 Brandon created the MadFientist in early 2012 to document his efforts and create innovative software tools and calculators to experiment with financial independence strategies.
 He was able to achieve FI by the age of 34 and have full control over his time to pursue projects that made him happy.
 He literally takes a scientific approach to achieving FI and even has a companion podcast featuring many of the best financial minds of today.

 Millennial Money (Retired at 30)

 Grant Sabatier’s blog teaches how to save, make more money, and retire early.
 The Millennial generation is realizing financial independence should be a goal and that it’s possible by age 30, as Grant has proven.
 He went from an unemployed post college student living with his parents and 2 dollars to his name to over $1 Million in just 5 years.
-He’s an author of a book and media publications, runs multiple webinars, has a money minutes podcast, and provides exclusive content within his membership areas.
+He’s the author of various media publications, runs multiple webinars, has a money minutes podcast, and provides exclusive content within his membership areas.
 He recently collaborated with Vicki Robin on “Financial Freedom: A Proven Path to All the Money You Will Ever Need”

 Mr. Money Mustache (Retired at 30)